 The Parish of Knapton

-The parish of Knapton lies within a rural area of North Norfolk designated as an Area of Outstanding Natural Beauty.
+The civil parish of Knapton is located in the district of North Norfolk and lies within a rural area designated as an Area of Outstanding Natural Beauty.

 Just a mile from the beautiful North Norfolk coast and surrounded by open farmland, the parish nestles between six other parishes;